-Goldman Sachs Group Inc. this week reiterated its buy rating (PHM) on PulteGroup and raised the homebuilding industry to attractive from neutral, saying the market is poised for a “strong” recovery.
+Goldman Sachs Group Inc. this week reiterated its buy rating (PHM:US) on PulteGroup and raised the homebuilding industry to attractive from neutral, saying the market is poised for a “strong” recovery.
 Builders broke ground on 760,000 houses last month at an annual pace, up 6.9 percent from May and the fastest rate in almost four years, the Commerce Department reported last week.

 PulteGroup is seeing improvements in markets across the country, Dugas said.
 The Southwest is the top region and Michigan is an “amazing story” because of the renewed auto industry, he said.
 While Chicago continues to “struggle,” it seems to have bottomed, he said.

 A broad recovery remains uneven.
 Sales of new U.S. homes unexpectedly dropped in June from a two-year high.
 Purchases decreased 8.4 percent from the prior month to a 350,000 annual rate, the weakest since January, the Commerce Department said yesterday.
 Contracts to buy existing homes fell 1.4 percent in June, the National Association of Realtors said today.